wulffern/memos/2021-07-08_diodes/memo.md

 ![Silicon crystal unit cell\label{fig:silicon}](503px-Silicon-unit-cell-3D-balls.png)

+As you hopefully know, the energy levels of an electron around a positive nucleus are quantized, and we call them orbitals (or shells).
+For an atom far away from any others, these orbitals, and energy levels are distinct.
+As we bring atoms closer together, the orbitals start to interact, and in a crystal, the distinct orbital energies split into bands of allowed energy status.
+No two electrons, or any Fermion (spin of $1/2$), can occupy the same quantum state.
+We call the outermost "shared" orbitial, or band, in a crystal the valence band.
+Hence co-valent bonds.

 If we assume the crystal is perfect, then at 0 Kelvin all electrons will be part of covalent bonds.
 Each silicon atom share 4 electrons with its neighbors.
 All the neighbors also share electrons, and